naomikwilson/newsletter-signup-app/README.md

 ## Project Structure and Collaboration

 In terms of project structure, the main folders for the front-end were static and templates, because it organized all the images and CSS files used for each page.
 Justine worked on the front-end pertaining to the HTML and CSS side of the project.
 The most important file would be the app.py, because it has to be run for all the CSS and Python to work on our site.
-Naomi worked on the back-end pertaining to the SQL, Flask, and Python of the project, as well as some of the front-end HTML code.
+Naomi worked on the back-end pertaining to the SQL, Flask, and Python of the project (and some of the front-end HTML code related to showing sucess/error messages and displaying other information).

 ## Acknowledgments
 In addition to the libraries and API mentioned above, we also used the following resources: